bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ![Partner Registration](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/becoming-a-partner-02.png "Partner Registration")
 5. Complete the member registration.
 6. Click the **Complete Registration** button.
-7. Check your email for your Partner ID.
+7. Once your application is approved, check your email for your Partner ID.

 ## Getting a Sandbox Store